Home > Tours > UK Tours > Journeys: Discover Scotland

 • Loch Lomond Boat Cruise: Take to the water on an hour cruise through Loch Lomond.
 Sail north past the waterfalls at Inversnaid, and take in the sprawiling green glens and rocky peaks of the Arrochar Alps.
 Listen to live commentary on board featuring tales of the loch and insights into the history and geology in this part of Loch Lomond.

 Spend the day in the port city of Glasgow, known for its Victorian and Art Nouveau architecture, as well as its rich shipbuilding history.
-In the morning, immerse yourself in a street art tour with a local guide, who will point out stunning murals and share the stories and inspiration behind each piece and the artists that created them.
-You’ll discover how the art scene in Glasgow has developed dramatically over the last decade as you stroll through alleys and under bridges to uncover some of the wall art taking the city by storm.
+In the morning, immerse yourself in an invisible cities walking tour with a local guide, who'll provide a unique perspective into the city and connect with a powerful human narrative.
 The afternoon is yours to explore Glasgow on your own.
 Visit the Kelvingrove Art Gallery and Museum or join a brewery tour.
 In the evening, get together with your fellow travelers for a farewell dinner.

 Accommodation: Radisson Blu Hotel Glasgow